Wm Denny Graham II

 All rights reserved

 I moved to Houston Texas in 1974 at seventeen.
 Soon I started singing quite a good bit and started going to open mics.
 I sorta stood out among many musicians because I played guitar and harmonica at the same time.
 And because I was pretty good on harp it was real easy to hop on stage with many bands around the Houston area and jam.
 I would go to as many clubs as I could on Friday and Saturday night's and jam.
 I would go to one club, sit in with the band for a couple songs then dash off headin for another stage to play on.
 I hit a lot of clubs on the weekends and met a lot of musicians.
 I sat in with Blues bands, country bands, Old time 50’s and 60’s Rock-n-Roll bands, Cajun/Zydeco, Reggae, Rock, Folk,,,,,.
-Ooops,, forgot to mention I even sat in with the late great’s Floyd Tillman with Johnny Gimble one night here in Houston around 1977. (now that’s sayin sumtin right thar now I tell ya)
+Ooops,, forgot to mention I even sat in with the late great’s Floyd Tillman with Johnny Gimble one night at in Houston around 1977. (old-time musicians from teXas know that’s sayin sumtin right thar now I tell ya)

 In 1990 me and 3 other musicians formed a band that honestly kicked butt.
 “The Texas Riviera’s”.
 We did a lot of Blues and grovin 50’s rock-N-Roll.
 All dance music.
 I will be adding a lot more info, and photos/videos, of these bands later.